KiranSmelser/meteorites-and-UFOs/README.md

 ## Room for Improvement
-Differentiating between meteorite landings and UFO sightings by color on the plot of the world map may allow one to better determine if there is a relationship between the location of meteorite landings and UFO sightings.
+Differentiation between meteorite landings and UFO sightings by color on the plot of the world map may allow one to better determine if there is a relationship between the location of meteorite landings and UFO sightings.

 ## Acknowledgements